unosquare/embedio-extras/README.md

 # EmbedIO Extras

+:star: *Please star this project if you find it useful!*

 Additional Modules showing how to extend EmbedIO.
 Feel free to use these modules in your projects.

 ## Bearer Token Module